jupyter-governance/jupyter-foundation-governing-board/doc/index.md

 ## Where information is located

+You can find most policy and practices of this group in **the site navigation to your left**.
+In addition the source files for this website are listed below.

 ### Our GitHub repository

 [Our GitHub repository](https://github.com/jupyter-governance/jupyter-foundation-governing-board) has all the source files for this team compass.